Georgia Peach Smoothie | ‘Martin’s Big Words’

 This book suggestion comes with some cautions, so you may want to read through the entire post before purchasing the book.

-With MLK Day coming soon, I decided to order a book online to pair with the a recipe.
+Because of MLK Day, I decided to order a book online to pair with a recipe.
 I chose Martin’s Big Words: The Life of Dr. Martin Luther King, Jr. by Doreen Rappaport.
 Because of the significance of King and his journey, I wanted a children’s book that was accurate and not filled with fluff that skirts the issues.
 After reading the synopsis online, this biographical book seemed to fill that.

 The book starts with King as a child and his understanding of racism (with seeing “Whites Only” signs) and moves all the way through significant events in his life to his death.

 I love that the book incorporates different quotes from King within the story and covers the importance of the civil rights movement in a basic way without getting too detailed and going over children’s heads.
-There are fantastic watercolors that fill each page, also.
+There are also fantastic watercolors that fill each page.

 Later, after reading the book and discussing it, I asked my daughter if she was happy we read it and she said “yes and no” and then she wanted to look at the page that talked about him getting shot again.
 We’re very open talking to our daughter about death; however, if you are not or your child is easily disturbed, you may want to reconsider purchasing this book.

-I do not recommend this to educators (teachers, etc.) for kids under age 8.
+I do not recommend this to parents and educators (teachers, etc.) for kids under age 8.
 (There are other MLK books that may be more appropriate for this age group.)